-Pumpkin Seed Brittle:
+Pumpkin Seed Brittle: Butter

-Generously butter a large baking sheet.
-Set aside.
+a large baking sheet.

-brown.
-Remove from heat and set aside.
+degrees C) oven for about 4-5 minutes or until lightly brown.
+Remove from oven and set aside.

-Have ready the baking soda, vanilla extract, and butter.
+baking soda, vanilla extract, and butter.

 In a medium